nniaki01/Artificial-Neural-Network/README.md

   We illustrate the advantage of the AUC over accuracy by plotting the ROC curve as well as accuracy versus ![Equation](https://latex.codecogs.com/gif.latex?%5Ctheta).

   As we can see, the accuracy metric is excellent for a large enough value of ![Equation](https://latex.codecogs.com/gif.latex?%5Ctheta), i.e., when predicting every instance as −.

+  An analysis of the Precision-Recall curve will be soon added.
+* Mammography Dataset